 Given the responses the advisors gave in the last section, would it be hard to believe that most of them are caught up in some “spiel?”
 You decide.

-Many advisors don’t take the time to analyze an investor’s account during the prospecting phase because they are operating under a heavy quota, and have a certain number of meetings they must attend per week to meet their numbers.
+Many advisors don’t take the time to analyze an investor’s account during the prospecting phase.
+This is because they are operating under a heavy quota.
+They have a certain number of meetings they must attend per week to meet their numbers.
 But as this example illuminates, affluent people want just the opposite.
 They want to know that the advisor is going to invest their time and that they won’t be viewed as another number.
 And the fact that many advisors see them this way – it shows.

 - Pushing me out of my comfort zone so I really think hard about objectives and risk/reward…I need to be made to think deeply as pressure of everyday life gets in way.

 This answer reveals that most advisors aren’t asking the right questions.
 It’s easy to see how this could be true.
 Most financial advisors have a boilerplate risk tolerance questionnaire that they use when determining an asset allocation.
 But to an affluent person with sophisticated needs, risk tolerance isn’t a simple calculation.
 There’s alot more under the surface that the advisor has to work hard to uncover.
 Instead of checking a box, take the time to understand them emotionally.

 - Unique ideas backed by interesting research.
 Any monkey can tell me to buy an ETF or about a equity-to-bond mix for my portfolio.
 What I value is someone who can give or email me a portfolio of 20 or 30 equities that are diversified and that they have solid research on to support their investments.
 I would really pay in the 5% range to 1.5 and 15% range for a person who builds me a portfolio of interesting equities.
 For example, a hedge fund except on the advisor side.
 Problem is most advisors are too busy selling.
 They are not busy enough making their clients good return, very average and not worth fees often.